-Featuring more than 120 certifications, IBMAnalytics is IBM's largest certification category, reflecting the growing industry use of analytics and IBM's leadership in this area.
+Featuring more than 100 certifications, IBM Analytics is IBM's largest certification category, reflecting the growing industry use of analytics and IBM's leadership in this area.
 Analytics certifications are designed for professionals working with IBM solutions for performance management and business intelligence.

-Analytics credentials offered range from entry-level certs to expert.
+IBM offers Analytics credentials from entry-level to expert.

 IBM Cognitive Solutions

 IBM Cognitive Solutions certifications focus mainly on the Cognos, OpenPages and Algo One products.
-Where Cognos is geared toward business intelligence, analytics and financial strategy management, OpenPages facilitates governance, risk and compliance management and Algo One is a tool for analyzing risk factors and models.
+Where Cognos is geared toward business intelligence, analytics and financial strategy management, OpenPages facilitates governance, risk and compliance management.
+Algo One is a tool used for analyzing risk factors and models.
 IBM's Cognitive Solutions certifications are available at the administrator, associate and advanced developer, solution designer and specialist levels.

-Partner and Supplier Engagement certs focus on professionals managing partner and supplier relationships.
+Partner and Supplier Engagement certifications focus on professionals managing partner and supplier relationships.
 Products featured include Sterling Connect Direct, WebSphere Transformation Extender, Emptoris Contract Management and Sterling B2B Integrator.
-Depending on the specific credential involved, certifications are available for the administrator, application developer, deployment professional and solution implementer roles.

 IBM Global Technology Services

 IBM Global Technology Services is promoted as the IBM group that builds and manages "the backbone that powers the era of enterprise hybrid IT."
-Simply put, GTS is all about services (both outsourced and managed services, along with networking, mobility and cloud), including technical support services.
+Simply put, GTS is all about services (both outsourced and managed services) for Watson, hardware, software and general technical support.

 IBM offers a single cert in this category: the IBM Certified Specialist - IBM U.S. Technical Support Services V2.
-This cert is only available in the U.S. and is geared towards business partners who provide Level 1 or 2 technical support.
-Prep courses are available to business partners through IBM's PartnerWorld University.
+This certification is only available in the U.S. and is geared toward business partners who provide Level 1 or 2 technical support.
 Candidates must pass a single exam to earn the credential.

 Depending on the certification, available credentials include administrator and associate administrator, analyst and associate analyst, associate, deployment professional, integration professional, solution advisor, security intelligence and specialist.
-Deployment professional certs make up almost half of the available security credentials (14 total) followed by the certified associate certifications which offers 8 different certs.
+Deployment professional certs make up approximately one-third of the available security credentials (11 total).

-IBM currently offers 31 different IBM Systems certs aimed at users, advanced users, implementers and sellers.
-IBM Systems certs fall into five categories: Power Systems, Storage Hardware, Storage Software, z Systems, plus a category simply referred to as Other, which serves as a catch-all for certs that don't fall neatly into any of the other categories.
+IBM currently offers 29 different IBM Systems certifications aimed at users, advanced users, implementers and sellers.
+IBM Systems certs fall into five categories:

-- Power Systems: There are six Power Systems certs offered—three focused on sales and three on system administration.
-Sales credentials include Certified Sales Specialist and Technical Sales Specialist for professionals working with solutions for Power Systems with POWER8.
-Three Certified System Administrator credentials focus on either AIX or IBM i.
-Candidates for any of the IBM Certified System Administrator certifications should have two or more years of experience working with Power Systems server running AIX 7 or IBM i 7.1/7.2, and are required to pass a single exam.
+- Power Systems: IBM offers five Power Systems certs.
+The three Sales credentials include certified sales specialist and technical sales specialist for professionals working with solutions for Power Systems with POWER8.
+Two certified system administrator credentials focus on either AIX or IBM i.
+Candidates for any of the IBM certified system administrator certifications should have two or more years of experience working with Power Systems server running AIX 7 or IBM i 7.1/7.2, and are required to pass a single exam.

-- Storage Software: There are seven different Storage Software certs with five of the seven certs targeting Tivoli products (Storage Manager and Storage Productivity Center).
-The remaining two certs focus on Spectrum product (Spectrum Scale and Spectrum Storage Family Solutions).
-Candidates may earn administrator, associate, advanced deployment professional or deployment credentials.
+- Storage Software: There are nine different Storage Software certs, with six of the nine certs targeting Spectrum products (Storage Management, Cloud, Protect, Scale, Computing, and Storage Family Solutions).
+The three remaining certs focus on Tivoli Storage Manager and Cloud Object Storage.
+Candidates may earn administrator, deployment professional or solution advisor credentials.

-- z Systems: IBM offers three Certified Specialist credentials for z Systems.
-Two are focused on sales (System Business Resiliency Solution Selling and z Systems Solutions Sales), and the third targets technical support for z Systems.
+- z Systems: IBM offers four certified specialist credentials for z Systems.
+Two are focused on sales, while two target technical support for z Systems.